 How To Keep An Indoor Cat Happy

 Whether you live in an apartment that doesn’t have easy outside access or you’re just worried about your cat, many cats live their lives indoors.
-However, like humans, cats get used to their surroundings, and indoor cats could end up suffering and becoming unhappy.
+However, like humans, cats will eventually get used to their surroundings, which could lead to boredom and unhappiness.

 Fortunately, keeping your indoor cat happy isn’t so hard!
 With a little bit of effort and creativity, you can help your indoor cat stay happy for years to come.